2020Mom/mmh-risk-factors/README.md

-The Policy Center for Maternal Mental Health conducted an extensive review of research studies examining the risk factors associated with poor perinatal mental health.
-This review identified 22 factors that: 1) have been shown to be associated with a greater risk of perinatal mental health disorders, **and** 2) are currently measured via population-based surveys.
+The Policy Center for Maternal Mental Health conducted an extensive review of research studies examining the risk factors associated with poor maternal mental health.
+This review identified 22 factors that: 1) have been shown to be associated with a greater risk of maternal mental health disorders, **and** 2) are currently measured via population-based surveys.

-Key research studies supporting each perinatal mental health risk factor are linked below.
+Key research studies supporting each maternal mental health risk factor are linked below.
 Please note that the risk factors with more supporting research are considered "Tier I" or "Tier 2" factors.

-***Tier I: Risk factors that have been associated with poor perinatal mental health in multiple systematic reviews.***
+***Tier I: Risk factors that have been associated with poor maternal mental health in multiple systematic reviews.***

 -   I-1 Intimate Partner Psychological Aggression [^1] [^2] [^3]